G4Lactus/CTLARS_Package/README.md

                                   )
 ```

-4. We perform on CTLARS step on `ctlars_obj`, i.e., the CTLARS
+4. We perform on CT-LARS step on `ctlars_obj`, i.e., the CT-LARS
     algorithm is run until **t_stop = 1** dummy has entered the solution
     path and stops there: